 The first screen is used mainly to establish a BLE connection with the selected device.
 Buttons to start and stop current driving session are also present, as well as the current lap time.
 History screen lets the user browse and manipulate the driving history—deletion of a driving session and name editing are also possible.

-The live screen is mainly a reflection of what can be seen on the Cuckoo device screen but with additional data, such as a list of lap times from the current session.
+The live screen is mainly a reflection of what can be seen on the Cuckoo device screen but with additional data, e.g. a list of lap times from the session.
 Big buttons are easily accessible while driving.
 In live mode, the lap times can be read out loud by the app, so the driver knows how he/she is doing without looking at the screen.

-Meanwhile, the necessity of having a more catchy name appeared.
+Meanwhile, the necessity of having a more catchy name for our lap timer appeared.
 We knew that we needed to have some colors and a product name in mind, to be able to design the app properly.
 Creating the brand and the app has been done simultaneously, so we had to adjust one to the other few times during the whole process.

 The story behind the name Cuckoo started with an idea of having some single central device and multiple devices circulating around it.
 Like bees flying around the hive or birds around their nest.
 We decided to stick with the birds idea.
 Cuckoo is a bird that is associated with measuring time right away (who doesn’t remember old cuckoo clocks?) seemed like the perfect choice.

 Our overall impressions after successfully completing the project are very positive.
-We are glad that our initial idea, which was kind of new and experimental, worked and evolved into the Cuckoo device.
-We cannot wait to test the final product out on a track!
+We are glad that our initial idea, which was kind of new and experimental, worked and evolved into the Cuckoo lap timer device.
+We cannot wait to test out the final version of our lap timer on a track!